Fair trade certification: How it works

-Fairtrade Standards
+Fairtrade standards

-Fairtrade Standards aid the sustainable development of some smaller producers and agricultural workers in third world countries.
-In order to become certified Fairtrade producers, the cooperatives and their farmers have to comply with standards set by Fairtrade International.
-FLO-CERT inspects and certifies producer organizations in more than 70 countries in Europe, Asia, Africa, and Latin America.
+Fairtrade develops private standards that aid the sustainable development of some smaller producers and agricultural workers in third world countries.
+In order to become certified Fairtrade producers, the cooperatives and their farmers have to comply with private standards set by Fairtrade International.
+FLOCERT inspects and certifies producer organizations in more than 70 countries in Europe, Asia, Africa, and Latin America.

 The standards set for different stakeholders are as follows: